 |Masking:||None (Open Label)|

 |Official Title:||Phase I Trial of Pomalidomide for Patients With Relapsed/Refractory Primary CNS Lymphoma and Primary Vitreoretinal Lymphoma|

 |Estimated Study Completion Date :||June 2018|

 Experimental: Treatment (pomalidomide, dexamethasone)

-Patients receive pomalidomide orally (PO) on days 1-21 of each 28-day cycle.
-In the first and second cycles of treatment, pomalidomide is given with dexamethasone 40 mg PO on days 1, 8, 15, and 22.
-Pomalidomide alone is given after the second cycle of treatment.
+Patients receive pomalidomide PO on days 1-21 and dexamethasone PO on days 1, 8, 15, and 22 of courses 1 and 2.
 Courses repeat every 28 days in the absence of disease progression or unacceptable toxicity.

-Please refer to this study by its ClinicalTrials.gov identifier: NCT01722305
+Please refer to this study by its ClinicalTrials.gov identifier (NCT number): NCT01722305

 |United States, Arizona|